Today app and mobile advertising companies present the bulk of the digital advertising market.

-There are several types of mobile advertising companies, let’s define the major types.
+There are several categories of mobile advertising companies, let’s define the major ones:

-- A Mobile Ad Network – is a company that serves as intermediary between app developers, that need to advertise their apps or online merchants in general and publishers, individuals or companies that want to place ads inside their apps or websites to make a profit.
+- A Mobile Ad Network – is an advertising company that serves as intermediary between app developers, that need to advertise their apps or online merchants in general and publishers, individuals or companies that want to place ads inside their apps or websites to make a profit.

-- A Mobile DSP (stands for a mobile demand side platform) – is a system for mobile advertisers to buy mobile inventory from a multiple ad exchanges, ad networks and mobile publishers.
+- A Mobile DSP (stands for a mobile demand side platform) – is a company that provides a system for mobile advertisers to buy mobile inventory from a multiple ad exchanges, ad networks and mobile publishers.
 The mobile DSP key feature is a single interface for a real-time bidding to display online ads across multiple ad-exchanges.

 Mobile Advertising Formats

-There is a range of different types of mobile advertising defined by the Interactive Advertising Bureau (aka IAB), such as the following:
+There is a range of different types of mobile advertising defined by the Interactive Advertising Bureau (aka IAB), among those the major ones are:

 - Banner ad – a still or animated image, of the number of sizes defined by IAB, placed on a website or inside a mobile app

 - Interstitial – a full-screen graphical ad that covers an entire website or mobile app interface.
 It requires a website visitor or a mobile app user active action to either click-through or closing to continue interaction with a mobile app or website.

 - Offer-wall – a screen in an app that offers mobile users rewards or different incentives in exchange for specific actions, like downloading an app, registering in app and more.